brainstormforce/simple-stripe-payments/README.md

 It has a simple shortcode that lets you put Stripe payment form anywhere on your site for a product or service.
 You can accept donation via Stripe also.

-You can accespt custom payment from the user, with payment and payment dscriptions.
+You can accept custom payment from the user, with payment and payment descriptions.

 You just need to enter API keys on the option panel to get ready.